“Reform Jews are committed to social justice. … A Reform synagogue that does not alleviate the anguish of the suffering is a contradiction in terms.”

 Congregational support has been “stupendous and important,” according to Gruber, who continues to serve as executive director.
 The staff is all volunteer, and, in her words, “every can, every roll of toilet paper that comes in is given away.
 Each family receives food for three days, and we have never turned anyone away or closed for lack of food.”

 Greater Cleveland Congregations (GCC) is a nonpartisan coalition of faith communities and partner organizations in Cuyahoga County working together to build power for social justice.
 GCC unites people across lines of race, class, religion, and geography to promote public-, private- and civic-sector actions that strengthen and improve the quality of life of our neighborhoods.

 GCC arrives at issue priorities by engaging thousands of Cuyahoga County residents in person-to-person and small-group meetings discussing the future of our region.
-From January-March 2011, over 2,000 people participated in these conversations, including many at Beth Israel – The West Temple.
-A smaller group of 400 then met to vote on which topics to pursue together.
 The group is now focused on the broad issues of education, jobs, health care, criminal justice, sustainable food, and gun violence.